 Updated on 03.25.2019 – Please note: this article is part of a series of pieces about delay stompboxes, and only lists analog and mono circuits without tap tempo, i.e. “basic delay pedals.”
-We already published three other articles in the series, one focused on mini delay and echo pedals, one on pedals emulating the Binson Echorec delay and another one about the best used and affordable delay pedals on the market (based on a video by JHS).
-Look out for more articles about delay coming out in the next few weeks!
+We published four other articles in the series, one focused on multi-mode digital delay pedals, one on mini delay and echo pedals, one on pedals emulating the Binson Echorec delay and another one about the best used and affordable delay pedals on the market (based on a video by JHS).
+Look out for more articles about delay coming out in the next few months!

 Delay has become one of the most common effects on guitarists’ pedalboards, even if it is available in an uncommonly diverse number of flavors.
 Not only are there dozens of pedals to choose from, but the range of features on offer can be overwhelming: everything from simple analog echo boxes to advanced boxes that offer multiple types of vintage and modern delay.

 Many guitarists are looking for a delay to help them beef up their tone or create simple “echo-y” effects, and you may be one of them.
 If you don’t need tap tempo, stereo or other frills—just a basic analog, mono delay pedal that can deliver a wide array of delays for styles ranging from rockabilly to reggae to hard rock, this might be the right article for you.

 You’ll be happy to know there are plenty of pedals out there that can fulfill your requirements: they are all based on Bucket Brigade chips; most feature three or four knobs, and some add an optional modulation feature designed to emulate the slow flutter created by the original tape delays.

 Here are some of the most popular according to our online research.

 MXR Carbon Copy